Coronavirus and Photography Workshops

-- No shaking of hands or hugging.
-Just say, hi!
+- It is recommended that you avoid shaking of hands or hugging.
+You are encouraged to just say, hi!

 - Sanitize your luggage, camera backpacks, camera gear, and other equipment; to include tripods, filters, lightning triggers, and remotes, etc.

-Additionally, we will be conducting daily temperature checks on all employees and participants.
+- Additionally, we will be conducting daily temperature checks on all instructors and participants.
+Participants with a fever exceeding 100.4º Fahrenheit will not be permitted to continue in workshop activities.
 We appreciate your support of these critical safety changes that ensure we can provide a fun and safe workshop environment in compliance with government and health agency recommendations and requirements.
 We will continue to monitor the situation and provide updates on our website as the situation evolves.